asonyue/OpenSource_Final/doc/project_description.md

 ## Database (MySQL)

 - The database will only store the first five result and delete the rest everytime the php file executes.
+- Using MySQL dialect.